 Mayonnaise

-Preheat your oven to 220°C/200°C fan/gas mark 7.
 Chop the potatoes lengthways into 1cm slices, then chop into 1cm wide chips (no need to peel).

 Pop the chips onto a large baking tray.
 Drizzle with oil, season with salt and pepper, then toss to coat.
 Spread out in a single layer.
 TIP: Use two baking trays if necessary.
-When the oven is hot, bake on the top shelf until golden, 25-30 mins.
-Turn halfway through.

 Meanwhile, trim the cucumber, then halve lengthways.
 Thinly slice widthways.
 Trim the carrot, then coarsely grate (no need to peel).

-In a medium bowl, combine the soy sauce, rice vinegar, one-third of the gochujang paste, half the ginger puree and sugar for the pickle (see pantry for amount).
-Add the carrot and cucumber.
-Mix together well, then set aside to pickle.
+In a medium bowl, combine the soy sauce, rice vinegar, a third of the gochujang paste, half the ginger puree and the sugar for the pickle (see pantry for amount).

-Put the cornflour into a large bowl and season with salt and pepper.
-Mix to combine.
-Add the chicken thighs to the bowl and turn them over in the cornflour to coat well.
+Add the chicken thighs to the bowl and turn to coat in the cornflour.
+TIP: Notice a stronger smell from your chicken?
+Don’t worry, this is normal due to packaging we use to keep it fresh.
 IMPORTANT: Wash your hands and equipment after handling raw chicken and its packaging.

 Put a large frying pan on high heat and add enough oil to completely coat the bottom of the pan.
 TIP: You want the oil to be hot so the chicken fries properly - heat for 2-3 mins before you add the chicken.

-Once hot, carefully lay the chicken into the pan, reduce the heat to medium-high and fry until golden-brown and cooked through, 12-14 mins total.
-Turn every 2-3 mins and adjust the heat as necessary.
-Discard any cornflour left in the bowl.
-Once cooked, remove from the heat and place the chicken onto kitchen paper.
+Once cooked, remove from the heat and place the chicken onto a plate lined with kitchen paper.
 IMPORTANT: The chicken is cooked when no longer pink in the middle.

 Enjoy!